-In the case a consensus among Members is not reached, the lead drafter may offer Members the opportunity to proactively opt-in to support the statement, and the statement will be issued on behalf of the supporting Members, rather than on behalf of the FOC.
+In case consensus is not reached, the lead drafter may offer Members the opportunity to proactively opt-in to support the statement, and the statement will be issued on behalf of the supporting Members, rather than on behalf of the FOC.
 The final statement will include wording such as "This statement is delivered on behalf of the following FOC Members...", followed by a list of signatories.

-Country-specific statements or thematic statements mentioning country-specific situations must remain on an exceptional basis2, in response to repeated and publicly documented human rights violations online.
+Country-specific statements or thematic statements mentioning country-specific situations must remain on an exceptional basis, in response to repeated and publicly documented human rights violations online.